stub4ever/flekstub/README.md

-###  Flekstub - A Flex CSS modern web framework for designers & developers
+###  Flekstub - A Flex modern web framework

 I am currently working on this project to improve my skills in front-end development.
-And I would like to share the code with everyone in the world.
-Please feel free to send me an message if you are interest or have any questions:).
+And I would like to share the code with the community.
+Please feel free to keep in touch with me and any questions are more then welcome.

 ## IN CONSTRUCTION